Michelle123211/Michelle123211.github.io/projects/ucube.md

 - It contains:
   - timer with inspection,
   - different scramble generators (random state and random sequence),
-  - time charts tables and time charts,
+  - time tables and time charts,
   - import/export of times,
   - separate sessions for different twisty puzzle,
   - metronome,